OrionReed/dom3d/README.md

 3. Load the extension from `dist/{browser}` following the steps above.

 You can use [web-ext](https://github.com/mozilla/web-ext) to reload the extension in Firefox automatically.
 Chrome requires a manual reload from the `chrome://extensions` page.

+## Known Issues
+All help in diagnosing and fixing these key issues is welcome!
+I've linked to an Issue for each of them.
+- The z-ordering of DOM elements from the 'cameras' perspective is incorrect in some cases.
+- Some websites (like GitHub) appear flat when their DOM clearly isn't.
+- Some elements don't increase stack height, such as `<a>` and `<i>` tags.